CloudLabsAI-Azure/VEEAM-HOL/intro.md

 In this exercise, you will be adding Azure SQL Backup.
 Azure Backup offers a stream-based, specialized solution to back up SQL Server running in Azure VMs.
 This solution aligns with Azure Backup's benefits of zero-infrastructure backup, long-term retention, and central management.

+## Exercise 6: Delete and Restore SQL Database

+In this exercise, you will be deleting the created SQL database from Azure portal and restoring it from Veeam Backup.

+## Exercise 7: Backup of Azure File Share

+In this exercise, you are creating the backup for the Azure file share

+## Exercise 8: Restore Azure File Share

+In this exercise, we are doing recovery of file share